 There are many different situations in which your horse may find itself in distress.
 But is it really an emergency?
 And what is the right thing to do?
 Here you will find useful information on how to assess your horse's situation.
 The most important thing is to stay calm and keep a clear head.

-Stomach ulcers have long been considered an "occupational disease" in racehorses and competition horses.
-It was thought that early training, the stress of the racetrack, or frequent transport to international competitions caused stomach ulcers.
-However, we now know that this condition can affect horses of all breeds and performance levels.
-Even your neighbor's pony, grazing peacefully in the meadow, could be suffering from a stomach ulcer.
-Although around 90% of all racehorses are still affected by stomach ulcers, the proportion of leisure horses with the condition now stands at 37%.
+For a long time, stomach ulcers in horses were considered an “occupational hazard” for racehorses and show horses.
+It was believed that early training, the stress of the racetrack, or frequent travel to competitions triggered the development of stomach ulcers.
+However, we now know that this condition affects horses of all breeds and performance levels.
+Even a children’s pony that appears to be grazing peacefully in a pasture can suffer from a stomach ulcer.
+While approximately 90 percent of all racehorses are still affected by stomach ulcers, the proportion of affected leisure horses ranges from 30 to 60 percent, and among sport horses, it reaches up to 65 percent.

 Many people like dogs or cats, others want a budgie, and still others bring a snake into their home.
 Perhaps a somewhat unusual choice of pet, but with expertise and a love for this particular species, it can become a special relationship for both human and animal.